 How do I get to Antelope Canyon?

 Most Antelope Canyon tours start in Page, Arizona.
-If you're traveling from Las Vegas, some tours like the Antelope Canyon & Horseshoe Bend Tour and the Upper Antelope Canyon & Horseshoe Bend Tour offer hotel pick-up and drop-off.
+If you're traveling from Las Vegas, some tours like the Antelope Canyon & Horseshoe Bend Tour offer hotel pick-up and drop-off.

 What should I do if my tour is canceled due to flash floods?